 Any questions concerning accreditation can be directed to:

 Participation in this course may be included as part of the continuing education and

 This online course is self-directed.
-Participants are expected to complete the online modules at their own pace, within their registered twelve-week session.
-Sessions will be available to commence on November 30,
+Participants are expected to complete the online modules at their own pace, within their registered eight-week session.
+Sessions will be available to commence on February 15,